 It was very easy to identify the victim.
 I asked my Grandma, are you ok?
 She looked at me with her beautiful wise eyes and nodded.

 Once Valerie regained her composure, she was ready to apologize.
 This was an opportunity to share a life lesson.

 “Do you know what you did wrong?
 How did you think grandma felt?”
 I asked Valerie.

 She looked at me with her beautiful green eyes and told me in a soft voice, I made “abuela” sad today- And then the following conversation followed.

 “Why were you mad at Abuela?”
 I asked.

 “She wanted me to go to sleep,” she answered.

-We talked about how some children dont have grandmothers close to them to give them love, but they would love to have a grandma to spare because they give us unconditional love, and they are really patient when we make a mistake.
+We talked about how some preschool children don’t have grandmothers close to them to give them love, but they would love to have a grandma to spare because they give us unconditional love, and they are patient when they make a mistake.

 Ready to Parent Intentionally?

 Want to receive more articles on parenting insights?
 Sign up to receive copies of Young Innovators articles delivered right to your Inbox!